 Use the Left arrow to turn the rotator to the most counter clock wise position, all the way until the mechanical stop.
-Click on Min (<).
+Click on Min (<) and Bow.
+The antenna should now point at the bow of the ship.
 Use the Right arrow to turn the rotator in its most clockwise position.
 Click on Max (>).
-Use the Left arrow to turn the rotator (antenna) to the ships bow (see picture).
-Click on Bow.